marymafa/marymafa.github.io/_posts/2017-08-08-Framework.md

 ---

 ###Framework
--Is a application skeleloton that reqiuires  user to approach software design in specific way and insert his or her logic at certain poits.
+-Is a application skeleton that requires  user to approach software design in specific way and insert his or her logic at certain poits.
 -Alo contain fuctionality  such as events,storage, and data blinding  are  normally provided for users.

 ###Advantages of framework